-As of September 30, 2016, the Company had approximately 13,800 employees.
-The United Auto Workers union (UAW) represented approximately 1,800 production employees at the Company's Oshkosh, Wisconsin facilities; the Boilermakers, Iron Shipbuilders, Blacksmiths and Forgers Union (Boilermakers) represented approximately 215 employees at the Company's Kewaunee, Wisconsin facility; and the International Brotherhood of Teamsters Union (Teamsters) represented approximately 135 employees at the Company's Garner, Iowa facility.
+As of September 30, 2017, the Company had approximately 14,000 employees.
+The United Auto Workers union (UAW) represented approximately 2,000 production employees at the Company's Oshkosh, Wisconsin facilities; the Boilermakers, Iron Shipbuilders, Blacksmiths and Forgers Union (Boilermakers) represented approximately 225 employees at the Company's Kewaunee, Wisconsin facility; and the International Brotherhood of Teamsters Union (Teamsters) represented approximately 85 employees at the Company's Garner, Iowa facility.
 The Company's agreement with the UAW expires in September 2021.
-The Company's new five-year agreement with the Boilermakers extends through June 2022.
-The Company's new five-year agreement with the Teamsters extends through May 2021.
-In addition, the majority of the Company's approximately 2,200 employees located outside of the U.S. are represented by separate works councils or unions.
-The Company believes its relationship with employees is satisfactory.
+The Company's five-year agreement with the Boilermakers extends through June 2022.
+The Company's three-year agreement with the Teamsters expires in January 2018, and the Company is currently in negotiations with the Teamsters on a new agreement.
+In addition, the majority of the Company has adopted a people first culture to build meaningful relationships with its employees and believes its relationship with its employee team members is satisfactory.